cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

 `cnpg.io/pvcStatus`
 :   Current status of the PVC: `initializing`, `ready`, or `detached`.

+`cnpg.io/reconcilePodSpec`
+:  Annotation is used on `Cluster` or `Pooler` for special purpose

+   When set to `disabled` on a `Cluster`, the operator prevents instances from being restarted in case of drift in the PodSpec.
+   PodSpec drift could be due, for example, to:

+     - Changes to topology or affinity
+     - Change of scheduler
+     - Change to volumes or containers

+  When set to `disabled` on a `Pooler`, the operator will restrict changes to the deployment spec from being made by the Pooler, except the `spec.instances` changes.

 `cnpg.io/reconciliationLoop`
 :   When set to `disabled` on a `Cluster`, the operator prevents the
     reconciliation loop from running.